-- 139. DiStefano restates, reasserts, realleges and incorporates by reference each and every allegation set forth in Paragraphs 1-138 of this Complaint. - 140.
-DiStefano has not licensed or otherwise authorized Defendants to make, use, offer for sale, sell, or import any products and/or services that embody the invention(s) of the '971 Patent. - 141.
-Defendants have infringed and continue to directly infringe, alone or jointly, one or more asserted claims of the '971 Patent, either literally or under the doctrine of equivalents, by making, using, offering for sale, selling, and/or importing the Accused Products in the United States without the authority of the patent owner in violation of 35 U.S.C. § 271(a).
+- 141. DiStefano restates, reasserts, realleges and incorporates by reference each and every allegation set forth in Paragraphs 1-140 of this First Amended Complaint. - 142.
+DiStefano has not licensed or otherwise authorized Defendants to make, use, sell, offer for sale, and/or import any products and/or services that embody the invention(s) of the '971 Patent. - 143.
+Defendants have infringed and continue to directly infringe, alone or jointly, one or more asserted claims of the '971 Patent, either literally or under the doctrine of equivalents, by making, using, selling, offering for sale, and/or importing the Accused Products in the United States without the authority of the patent owner in violation of 35 U.S.C. § 271(a).

-- 142. The Accused Products satisfy each and every element of the asserted claims of the '971 Patent.
-Defendants' infringing products include but are not limited to the Accused Products and any same or reasonably similar products. - 143.
+- 144. The Accused Products satisfy each and every element of the asserted claims of the '971 Patent.
+Defendants' infringing products include but are not limited to the Accused Products and any same or reasonably similar products. - 145.
 For example, Defendants infringe asserted Claim 4 of the '971 Patent.
 Claim 4 of the '971 Patent recites: - 4.
 A method, within a computer hardware website implementation system, of establishing a reciprocal arrangement between a first website and a preexisting second website, comprising: